-Aquatic treadmill or underwater treadmill exercise is gaining popularity as a means of exercise training in persons with osteoarthritis who cannot exercise on a land treadmill.
+Aquatic or underwater treadmill exercise is gaining popularity as a means of exercise training in persons with osteoarthritis who cannot exercise on a land treadmill.
 Water jets opposite to the direction of walking can be used to achieve high ratings of perceived exertion in aquatic treadmill.
 Water currents in the direction of walking can also support higher speeds if needed, for a morale boost, in those with lower exercise capacity.
 The advantage of underwater treadmill is that there is no joint impact due to the body weight as occurs with land treadmill.

 Both motorised and non motorised versions of aquatic treadmills are available as in case of land treadmills.
-The non motorised versions being obviously cheaper because there is no need for costly underwater durable motors.
+The non motorised versions are obviously cheaper because there is no need for costly underwater durable motors.
 Aquatic treadmills can be portable or custom made and fixed in a pool.